create3000/x_ite/docs/Field-Services-and-Objects.md

 ### SF\* **pop** ()

-The <span class="lang:js decode:true crayon-inline ">pop</span> method removes the last element from an array and returns that value to the caller.
-The return value is the removed element from the array; <span class="lang:js decode:true crayon-inline ">undefined</span> if the array is empty.
+The `pop` method removes the last element from an array and returns that value to the caller.
+The return value is the removed element from the array; `undefined` if the array is empty.

 ### Number **push** (*element1 \[, ..., elementN\]*)

-The push method appends values to an array.
+The `push` method appends values to an array.
 The return value is the new length of the object upon which the method was called.

 ### SF\* **shift** ()

-The <span class="lang:js decode:true crayon-inline ">shift</span> method removes the first element from an array and returns that value to the caller.
-The return value is the removed element from the array; <span class="lang:js decode:true crayon-inline ">undefined</span> if the array is empty.
+The `shift` method removes the first element from an array and returns that value to the caller.
+The return value is the removed element from the array; `undefined` if the array is empty.

 ### MF\* **splice** (*start \[, deleteCount, \[item1, item2, ...\]\]*)